 On 17 October 2018, members of the French parliament presented a bill intended to make group actions directly available to groups of citizens.
 The proposal is that groups of consumers (of at least 100 members) could initiate group actions themselves, without the need to be represented by one of the approved consumer associations.

 A parliamentary fact-finding mission was launched in July 2019, the findings of which were presented in a final report issued on 11 June 2020.
 The report found that the group action regime had led to mixed results and concluded that consumers would be better protected if the various group actions available under French law were simplified and unified.
 The report suggested 13 possible measures aimed at increasing the effectiveness of group actions by simplifying access, ensuring better compensation for the victims, or reducing the time taken to bring cases to trial, by providing for a single regime for all group actions, expanding the types of associations that can initiate an action, or authorising associations to publicise an action.

 On 15 September 2020, a bill (No 3329) for a new regime governing group actions was submitted to the French National Assembly.
 This text has never been discussed by the National Assembly as it was issued a few months before the EU Directive on Collective Redress.
-Indeed, it will not be relevant to discuss such a bill while another reform was supposed to be discussed before 25 December 2022.

 The French Bar Association has already indicated that it would be in favour of allowing lawyers to bring class actions, but this has not been successful as yet.

 On 15 December 2022, a bill for a reform of the regime governing group actions has been issued.
 The aim of this bill is to implement in France the EU Directive on Collective Redress but also to simplify the French group action mechanism.
 Unlike the bill of 15 September 2020, this bill has not been abandoned and is currently being discussed.